aristanetworks/avd/docs/howto/ipv6_numbered/README.md

 2. **Use offsets wisely**: When sharing pools between node types, use `loopback_ipv6_offset`
 3. **Size pools appropriately**: Ensure pools have enough addresses for growth
 4. **Use /128 for loopbacks**: Prevents routing table bloat
-5. **Use /64 for P2P links**: Standard practice, though /127 is also valid per RFC 6164
+5. **Use /64 for P2P links**: AVD defaults to /64 prefix length for point-to-point links, though /127 can be configured per RFC [6164](https://datatracker.ietf.org/doc/html/rfc6164)
 6. **Always define router_id_pool**: BGP requires IPv4 Router ID even in IPv6-only deployments
 7. **Use node groups for MLAG**: Define MLAG pairs as node groups for automatic VTEP sharing